Skip to content

 Traditional or Simplified characters?

-We all know that there are two versions of Chinese characters in us nowadays: traditional Chinese characters (繁体字)and simplified Chinese characters (简体字).
-The traditional version is mainly used in Hongkong, Taiwan, Singapore, and a several other places.
+We all know that there are two versions of Chinese characters nowadays: traditional Chinese characters (繁体字)and simplified Chinese characters (简体字).
+The traditional version is mainly used in Hong Kong, Taiwan, Singapore, and several other places.
 The simplified version is mainly used in mainland China.
 No matter which version you choose to learn, the rules of writing are the same.
 So, in learning how to write, the version you wish to learn doesn’t really matter.

 2. Character formation